Who draws the lines?

-Nine states, and parts of seven others, are "covered jurisdictions" under section 5.
-Coverage is not eternal: in a procedure known as "bailout," after ten years of steps to improve opportunities for minority voting, a covered jurisdiction can ask the federal trial court in Washington, D.C. to be released from Section 5.
+Nine states, and parts of six others, were "covered jurisdictions" under section 5.
+Coverage was not designed to be eternal: in a procedure known as "bailout," after ten years of steps to improve opportunities for minority voting, a covered jurisdiction could ask the federal trial court in Washington, D.C. to be released from Section 5.
 Parts of 16 states had been released from coverage, including all covered towns in New Hampshire in 2013.
 Federal courts can also order jurisdictions with a history of discrimination to be treated temporarily like covered jurisdictions, in a procedure known as "bail-in"; two states, and parts of 8 others, have been bailed-in so far (and, later, released from coverage by court order).
 Rolling the cursor over the map above will reveal jurisdictions that had been bailed out or bailed in.

 New district lines will usually be precleared 1) if the plan is not intended to dilute minority votes, and 2) if it does not cause "retrogression" in minority political opportunity, intended or not.
 A new plan will cause retrogression if it presents a diminished opportunity for minorities to elect their candidates of choice, as compared to the existing district map.
 In order to assess retrogression, the Department of Justice will look at minority political opportunity given the most recent information from the 2010 Census, and will compare that opportunity under the existing district map (the "baseline") to the proposed redistricting plan.

-If a jurisdiction covered by section 5 cannot prove that minority voters will be no worse off under the proposed plan, then the Department of Justice will object to the plan, and it cannot legally take effect.
+If a jurisdiction covered for preclearance purposes cannot prove that minority voters will be no worse off under the proposed plan, then the Department of Justice will object to the plan, and it cannot legally take effect.

 Additional preclearance resources

 Section 5 as Simulacrum (Yale Law Journal Online)